 Kiyosaki’s rich dad says it’s unfortunate that school doesn’t teach or train us on how we should manage our money to improve our lives.

 If only we spent as little as 30 minutes per day reviewing our finances and becoming more financially literate, we’d be a million times better off!
+Imagine the potential to make $1,000 a day just by dedicating some time to understanding our finances better.

 Instead, we’re taught (by poor dad) that money is evil, that it’s the root cause of all problems, that it’s here to destroy your life, and that you don’t need much money to live.
 Blah, blah, blah.
 Yeah, I’ve heard enough of those excuses.

-Lifestyle inflation:
+Lifestyle Inflation:

 The book reiterates that we’re just trained to go to school and focus on getting good grades within our field of study.
 Once that’s done, we hop on board with the masses and work for an employer who pays us a regular salary along with some other nice perks.
-That’s cool I suppose and we’re happy with that (for now)…
+That’s cool, I suppose, and we’re happy with that (for now)…

 But that state of happiness doesn’t last very long.